nickmmain/xiboard-tracker/README.md

 A web page for tracking the testing state of Xiphos products and assigning them to customer orders.

+### Running the application

+1. Download the file
+2. Navigate to the directory of the folder using the command line
+3. Type and enter: "set FLASK_APP=tracking_dash"
+4. Type and enter: "flask run"
+5. Navigate to 127.0.0.0:5000 using Chrome or a browser of your choosing.

 Below I detail how I fulfilled the criteria of each step of the challenge.
 I also list "To do" items for each, which are the next steps I would take in each feature, given the time.

 ### STEP 1: Display sample data